 The Project is indebted to Dr Mahmoud Hawari, formerly Director General of the Palestinian Museum in Birzeit, and to Dr Ghada Karmi, our Founding Patron, for drawing up this chronology.

-The Natufian culture (named after Wadi Natuf, west of Ramallah) developed as a semi-sedentary culture due to favorable climate.
+Early humans arrived in the Fertile Crescent and Palestine about 500,000 years ago.
+Settled life there began between 12,500 and 9,500 BCE, when the semi-sedentary Natufian culture (named after Wadi Natuf, west of Ramallah) developed.
 Humans lived in caves and open settlements and relied on gathering, hunting, fishing, and the beginnings of agriculture.
 Stone tools were developed for harvesting and grinding cereals, and the first artistic and cultic objects were produced.
+The Palestinian History Tapestry takes up the story of Palestine with the Neolithic period and the walled city of Jericho.

 9,500 — 4,000 BCE Neolithic period: the emergence of farming villages

-The introduction of agriculture and the establishment of settled farming communities and villages: the domestication of animals; the invention of pottery; the emergence of religious beliefs and cultic practices as represented in various figurines and tools.
-Jericho was developed as one of the earliest fortified settlements in the world
+The introduction of agriculture and the establishment of settled farming communities and villages: the The domestication of animals; the invention of pottery; the emergence of religious beliefs and cultic practices as represented in various figurines and tools.
+Jericho was developed as one of the earliest fortified settlements in the world.

 4,000 — 3000 BCE Stone-Copper Age: the emergence of regional cultures